malthe/otto/otto/docs/readme.rst

 You can use the publisher to write web applications.
 It was designed with both small and large applications in mind.
-We have tried to incorporate elements of existing publishers to allow diverse and flexible application patterns while still being in corcordance with the :term:`Zen Of Python`.
+We have tried to incorporate elements of existing publishers to allow diverse and flexible application patterns while still being in concordance with the :term:`Zen Of Python`.

 Examples of the routing syntax (the asterisk character matches any path)::